Privacy, Secrecy, and Storage with Multiple Noisy Measurements of Identifiers: System Models and Rate Regions

-The capacity region is the set of achievable rates.
-We later refer to models where $\widetilde{X}^N$ determines $X^N$ as visible source models (VSMs) and all other cases as hidden source models (HSMs).
+The key-leakage-storage region is the closure of the set of achievable rate tuples.
+We refer to models where $\widetilde{X}^N=X^N$ as visible source models (VSMs) and other cases as hidden source models (HSMs).